 Chase now wraps up the famiglia storyline.
 Tony meets Johnny Sac and tells him that he will not whack the NY Boss.
 Johnny is angered by the news, and quotes Macbeth to convey his frustration at working under Carmine: “Tomorrow I go into work – ‘creeps on this petty pace.'”
 (David Chase acknowledges that it is unlikely that Johnny is well-read enough to quote Shakespeare at will, but says that he may have picked up the line from somewhere in popular culture.
 It’s a fitting allusion because Johnny Sac, like Macbeth, may want the boss killed in order to assume power for himself.
 Interestingly, Macbeth contains the earliest recorded use of the word “assassination,” further connecting Shakespeare’s tragedy to this episode’s on-again off-again plans for assassinating Carmine.)
 Johnny Sac’s bristling anger towards Tony leaves the possibility of mob warfare open for next season.

 Chase now wraps up the domestic storyline.
 After the blowup with Carmela, Tony decides the best thing would be for him to move out.
-AJ and Meadow believe that their behavior had something to do with the breakup.
+AJ and Meadow believe that their behavior had something to do with the breakup, as children often heartbreakingly do believe in such situations.
 As contentious as their marriage is, and as evil as Tony can be, we still feel saddened by the breakup of the Soprano family.

 But there is still one more scene left in the hour.
 David Chase says he didn’t want to end the season with Tony leaving home, tail between his legs, but rather with a display of Tony’s power.
 In the final scene, Alan and Trish Sapinsly step on to their patio, wine glasses in hand, ready to enjoy the evening.
 But the Stugots is still anchored there.
 This final scene underscores how complicated our relationship to Tony Soprano is.
 As horrendous as Tony can be, we are glad—and we perhaps even envy—that he is able to put a douchewad like Alan Sapinsly in his place.
 Dean Martin’s laid-back lounge act starts bellowing out of the Stugots’ speakers, forcing Sapinsly to retreat back into his house.
 He knows that Tony Soprano has gotten the better of him.
 (Score another one for the Italians!)